 Michigan Eviction Process: A Guide

 In Michigan, evicting someone from a rental property can take between two weeks and two months.
-The length of the eviction process will depend on the reason for eviction, and whether or not the resident chooses to file an appeal.
+The length of the eviction process in Michigan will depend on the reason for eviction, and whether or not the resident chooses to file an appeal.
+Filing fees may apply when trying to evict a resident.

 Notice Period for Lease Termination with Legal Cause

-Michigan landlords cannot legally evict a resident without a legal cause.
-Landlords should provide renters with proper notice before terminating the lease.
+Landlords cannot evict a resident without a legal cause.
+The landlord must provide renters with proper written notice via first class mail or personal service before terminating the lease.
 The legal notice period required will depend on the grounds for eviction.

-Here are the legal grounds for evictions with their corresponding Michigan eviction notice requirements:
+Here are the legal grounds for evictions with their corresponding Michigan eviction notice requirements.
+This is all part of a legal notice:

 1. Nonpayment of Rent